canonical/microcloud/README.md

 ## **How to get started**

-To get started, install the LXD, MicroCeph and Micro Cloud snaps.
+To get started, install the LXD, MicroCeph, MicroOVN and MicroCloud snaps.
 You can install them all at once with the following command:

 ```
-snap install lxd microceph microcloud
+snap install lxd microceph microovn microcloud
 ```

 Then start the bootstrapping process with the following command: